 Winter Protection:

-- In milder climates Ursinia can overwinter with minimal protection.
-Apply a thick layer of mulch around the base of the plants to insulate the roots.
+- Ursinia can overwinter without needing a lot of protection if you’re in a milder area.
+Add some mulch around the base of the plant to protect the roots.

 Common Questions and Answers